Where is Everclear Alcohol Sale Illegal?

 High-proof alcohol has many "non-beverage" applications.
 Popular examples include herbal tinctures, homemade perfumes, vanilla extract, cocktail bitters, extracts, concentrates, surface disinfectants, hand sanitizer, edible decorations, precision manufacturing, shellac, electronics repair, cannabis processing, and a whole lot more.

-What is food grade ethanol?
+What is "food grade" ethanol?

 - California